gingerbeardman/WorldFlags/README.md

 - Uses GEOIP_MEMORY_CACHE for speed
 - Closes filehandle after geoip_open
 - PNG images have been optimised
-- Updated world flags images
+- Now using famfamfam world flags

 ## Changelog
 1.1, modification of the existing plugin to fix several issues